top of page

 Angry Birds lend themselves nicely to counseling.
-I think kids identify with the anger that the birds have and the desire for justice when they feel mistreated.
+I think kids identify with the anger that the birds feel and the desire for justice when they are mistreated.
+The metaphors related to Angry Birds provide many options for interventions and better understanding of internal dialogues.
 And the game is fun!

 I have incorporated Angry Birds ideas into counseling for years now.
 One of my favorites is this free download I found to make a plan of action to address anger.
 It’s a cute little take-home printable they can put in their coping skill toolbox.
 I have also used some video clips from the movies to drive home points on occasion.